 - Trouble pulling back your foreskin.

 - Foul smell, particularly around the foreskin.

-Based on your symptoms, are you still unsure it’s a yeast infection?
 Many symptoms are similar between UTIs and yeast infections.
-They’re both infections that occur “down there” and might be to blame if you feel a burning sensation when you pee.
-That said, they’re very different!
+They’re both infections that occur “down there” and might be to blame if you feel a burning sensation when you pee — yet they’re very different!

 Many folks commonly confuse a UTI with a yeast infection and vice versa.
 Here’s what you need to know.

 - Contact with stool.
-Your poo contains all kinds of bad bacteria—including E.coli and more.
-When you don’t practice good bathroom hygiene, or you love wearing thongs, bacteria from your stool can enter your urinary system.
+Your poo contains all kinds of “bad” bacteria — including E.coli.
+When you don’t practice good bathroom hygiene (or love wearing thongs), bacteria from your stool can enter your urinary system.

 - Having sex.
 During intercourse, there’s a lot going on down there.
 Bacteria can be introduced to the vagina and urethra by the penis.
 It’s recommended that women urinate promptly after having sex to help flush out any bacteria from the urethra.